ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Compute spots size (fit gaussian peak(s))

-  If ``True``, spotMAX will fit a 3D gaussian curve to the spots intensities.
+  If ``True``, SpotMAX will fit a 3D gaussian curve to the spots intensities.
   This will result in more features being computed.
 These features are described in the :ref:`spotfit-features` section.
-To determine which pixels should be given as input to the fitting procedure for each spot, spotMAX will first perform a step called spotSIZE.
+To determine which pixels should be given as input to the fitting procedure for each spot, SpotMAX will first perform a step called spotSIZE.

-  Starting from a spot mask that is half the size of the minimum spot size, spotMAX will grow the masks by one voxel size in each direction.
+  Starting from a spot mask that is half the size of the minimum spot size, SpotMAX will grow the masks by one voxel size in each direction.
   At each iteration, the mean of the intensities on the surface of the newly added pixels is computed.
 If the mean is below a limit, the spot mask stops growing.